You are here

-This 2-day course on dimensional modeling is based on Ralph Kimballs book, the Data Warehouse Toolkit.
+This 2-day course (basic and advanced) on dimensional modeling is based on Ralph Kimball’s book, the Data Warehouse Toolkit.
 The course will take off by explaining the fundamentals in terms of dimensions & facts and the corresponding dimensional process.
-It will offer a view on tools & templates which can be used to accelerate & document.
-But it will also delve deeper into amongst others history tracking, the various existing fact-types, multi-valued dimensions, heterogeneous dimensions and facts.
+It will offer a view on methods & templates which can be used to accelerate & document.
+In the advanced part, it will also delve deeper into amongst others history tracking, the various existing fact-types, multi-valued dimensions, heterogeneous dimensions and facts.
 Throughout the course special situations are discussed and a number of exercises, based on real-world cases, are given.
 In short, a full understanding of dimensional modeling techniques, which are required to design a successful relational dimensional model based on the Kimball star schema techniques, is offered.

 To avoid confusion, this course will not deal with matters such as architecture or Data Vault techniques.

 Training is spread over 2-days, which can be followed independent from each other, depending on your readiness and entry-level.
 Day 1 consists of the more basic topics as an introduction to the base concepts of data warehouse dimensional modeling.
 Day 2 has a more advanced scope to take your basic knowledge to the next level.
 Day 2 can be followed by participants who already have a sound basis but want to advance their knowledge.

 The dimensional training will handle underneath modules/topics

 - OLTP versus dimensional modeling

 - + information matrix, standardization, naming conventions, data modeling tool